-2015/16 2013/14 2014/15 Target Q1 Q2 Antibiotics 3.9% 4.0% 4.0% or below 3.7% 3.9% Non-antibiotics 9.3% 10.5% 9.5% or below 10.0% 10.5%
+2013/14 2014/15 2015/16 Target Q1 Q2 Q3 Antibiotics 3.9% 4.0% 4.0% or below 3.7% 3.9% 4.1 % Non-antibiotics 9.3% 10.5% 9.5% or below 10.0% 10.5% 10.6%

-Both indicators have shown a slight decrease in performance compared to Quarter 1, and are at a similar level to 2014/15 performance.
+Both indicators continue to show a slight decrease in performance compared to Quarter 2 2015/16, and are at a similar level to 2014/15 performance.
+The graph below shows performance by month for missed antibiotics and non-antibiotics.

 In 2015/16, the Trust is focusing on trying to reduce missed non-antibiotics across the Trust particularly those due to patient refusals, medication being out of stock on the ward and nil by mouth.
-Wards which perform better than average will be asked to share best practice with others to ensure learning is widely known and acted upon.
+Wards which perform better than average will be asked to share best practice with others to ensure learning is shared widely and acted upon.

-Initiatives implemented during Quarter 1:
+Initiatives implemented during 2015/16:

-- The Clinical Dashboard has been revised; the updated Missed Doses indicators allow ward staff to see their most frequently missed drugs, the most common reasons provided for the missed doses and the patients with the most missed doses. - A new report has been developed which displays missed doses due to medication being intermittently out of stock. - Cases identified on this report will be selected for review at the Executive Care Omissions Root Cause Analysis meetings to identify where changes need to be made.
+- The Clinical Dashboard has been revised; the updated Missed Doses indicators allow ward staff to view their most frequently missed drugs, the most common reasons provided for the missed doses and the patients with the most missed doses. - A new report has been developed which displays missed doses due to medication being intermittently out of stock. - Cases identified on this report are selected for review at the Executive Care Omissions Root Cause Analysis meetings to identify where changes need to be made.